NSB Class 73: Background

-In 1990 and 1994, NSB published two reports regarding the future of intercity rail transport in Norway.
+NSB published two reports (one in 1990 and the other in 1994) regarding the future of intercity rail transport in Norway.
 The reports concluded that there would have to be invested 56 billion Norwegian krone (NOK) in new infrastructure if the main corridors were to be built as high-speed railways.
 Instead, the use of tilting technology was proposed to allow higher speeds on existing lines.
 In 1992, the Parliament of Norway voted to build Oslo Airport, Gardermoen and connect it to the capital with the high-speed Gardermoen Line.
 It was decided that the service should take 19 minutes—and not one minute more.
 When issuing invitations to tenders, NSB specified this time limit as a criterion, which was also the reason the line was dimensioned for 210 km/h.

 Proposals had been made for NSB to purchase the same units as the Swedish State Railways (SJ), the X2, in a Nordic cooperation to use the same trains in Norway, Sweden and Denmark, but the idea was abandoned.
 In 1994, NSB launched plans to build 200 km of high-speed railways by 2011, but also these plans were shelved.
 In May 1995, Osmund Ueland was hired as director-general of NSB, and he scrapped all plans to build new railways, and instead decided to focus on tilting technology.